dentemple/boilerplate/README.md

 > A React/Redux boilerplate.

-This repo is for my own use.
+This repo is for my own use only.

 However, feel free to fork, clone, or copy!